Talcott Parsons: Lectures in Japan

 Parsons began weekly lectures at Kwansei's sociology department from October 23 to December 15.
 Parsons gave his first public lecture to a huge mass of undergraduates, "The Development of Contemporary Sociology".

 On November 17–18, when the Sengari Seminar House was opened, Parsons was invited as the key speaker at the event and gave two lectures, "On the Crisis of Modern Society" and "Modern Society and Religion".
 Present were Tominaga, Mutsundo Atarashi, Kazuo Muto, and Hideichiro Nakano.

 On November 25, lectures at Kobe University were organized by Hiroshi Mannari.
 Parsons lectured on organization theory to the faculty and the graduate students from the Departments of Economics, Management and Sociology.
 Also, faculty members from Kyoto and Osaka universities were present.
 A text was published the next year.
 On November 30 to December 1, Parsons participated in a Tsukuba University Conference in Tokyo; Parsons spoke on "Enter the New Society: The Problem of the Relationship of Work and Leisure in Relation to Economic and Cultural Values".

 On December 5, Parsons gave a lecture at Kyoto University on "A Sociologist Looks at Contemporary U.S. Society".

-At a special lecture at Osaka on December 12, Parsons spoke, at the suggestion of Tominaga, on "Social System Theory and Organization Theory" to the Japanese Sociological Association.
+At a special lecture at Osaka on December 12, Parsons spoke, at the suggestion of Tominaga, on "Social System Theory and Organization Theory" to the Japan Sociological Society.

 On December 14, Kwansei Gakuin University granted Parsons an honorary doctor degree.
 Some of his lectures would be collected into a volume by Kurata and published in 1983.
 The Parsons flew back to the US in mid-December 1978.